-Born in Kärnten, Austria, Werba studied singing at Klagenfurt Conservatory and at the Vienna Musikuniversität and began his career at the Vienna Volksoper.
+Werba was born in Kärnten and studied singing at Klagenfurt Conservatory and at the Vienna Musikuniversität.
+He began his career at the Vienna Volksoper.
 He is renowned worldwide for his interpretation of the Mozart baritone roles, particularly Papageno, which he has sung for companies including Vienna State Opera and for Salzburg Festival.
 He has sung Don Giovanni for companies including Zürich Opera and La Fenice, Venice.
-His other repertory includes Belcore (L’elisir d’amore), Gabriel von Eisenstein (Die Fledermaus) and Pelléas In 2013 he sang his first Sixtus Beckmesser (Die Meistersinger von Nürnberg) for Salzburg Festival and his first Figaro (Le nozze di Figaro) for Vienna State Opera.
+His other repertory includes Belcore (L’elisir d’amore), Gabriel von Eisenstein (Die Fledermaus), Pelléas, Sixtus Beckmesser (Die Meistersinger von Nürnberg) for Salzburg Festival and Figaro (Le nozze di Figaro) for Vienna State Opera.

 Daniel Grice as Schaunard, Jongmin Park as Colline, Markus Werba as Marcello and Charles Castronovo as Rodolfo in La bohème © ROH / Catherine Ashmore